 The Advisory Committee can take disciplinary action against the magistrate such as suspending them.

 If your complaint is not about a magistrate’s conduct or behaviour, they will not be able to deal with your complaint.
 They will explain this to you.
 If the Advisory Committee think your complaint is less serious, they may refer it to the Bench Chairman to deal with.

 Who is the bench chairman?

 The bench chairman is the leader of the magistrates in the local area.
 The bench chairman will tell you and the Advisory Committee when your complaint has been dealt with.
 If they agree with your complaint the bench chairman can take action.
 For example, they might ask the magistrate to change their behaviour in the future.

 Is there a time limit for complaining?

 You have to complain within 3 months of the incident.
-If you don’t, you need a good reason why or the Advisory Committee will not look into your complaint.
+The time limit can only be extended if you have a good reason for missing the deadline.

 What if I am unhappy with how the Advisory Committee handled my complaint?

 You can complain to the Judicial Appointment and Contact Ombudsman.

 You have to complain within 28 days of the Advisory Committee answering your complaint.